vicentebolea/dotfiles/README.md

 My personal configuration for the Linux terminal with 256 colors.

 ###Features:
- - BASH configuration with a cool prompt and separated file structure to ease distribute your configuratiom.
+ - BASH configuration with a cool prompt and a separated file structure to ease distributing your configuratiom accross different machines.
  - VIM configuration and selection of Plugins focussed in C/C++ development.
  - GDB configuration which support C++ standard library data strutures and more fancy things.
- - SCREEN & TMUX configuration to make it more fancy and support 256 colors with vim
+ - SCREEN & TMUX configuration to make it more fancy and support 256 colors with vim.
+ - GIT configuration with several shortcuts and colors.
  - More..

 ###Requirements: